K-S-K/Pico-Timer-1/Doc/Tag/Tag-01-Project-Tepmlate.md

 ### Git related files

-If the project is under the Git based source control it leads to having some corresponding files in the repository:
+If the project is under Git based source control, it leads to having some corresponding files in the repository:

 - **_.gitignore_** is a necessary configuration file for separating what to put under control from what not to.
 - **_LICENSE_** is traditionally present in the root of the git repositories.
 Usually never been read, even by the authors' code owners.